 Levels How Fair Value Has Been Determined Level I Quoted prices in active markets for identical assets and liabilities that the Company has the ability to access at the measurement date.
 An active market is a market in which frequency and volume of transactions provides pricing information on an ongoing basis.
 Level II This category includes interest rate and foreign exchange derivative assets and liabilities where fair value is determined using the income approach.
 Inputs include published exchange rates, interest rates, interest rate swap curves, yield curves, and broker quotes from external data service providers.
-Level III This category includes transactions in certain markets where liquidity is low and the Company uses the most observable inputs available or, if not available, long-term broker quotes to estimate the fair value for these transactions.
+Level III This category includes transactions in certain markets where liquidity is low.
+The Company uses the most observable inputs available or alternatively long-term broker quotes or negotiated commodity prices that have been contracted for under similar terms in determining an appropriate estimate of these transactions.
+Where appropriate, these long-dated prices are discounted to reflect the expected pricing from the applicable markets.
 There is uncertainty caused by using unobservable market data which may not accurately reflect possible future changes in fair value.